cloudblog004/fantasticfoodies/content/en/posts/1693-steps-to-prepare-speedy-chicken-quicky-casserole.md

 1. Make stuffing according to boxes, use one Tbs butter to coat baking pan,quickly dump stuffing into baking pan and spread with spoon to cover bottom
 1. Dump cooked mashed potatoes onto stuffing and spread with spoon to cover all stuffing
 1. Mix the broken up chicken, veggies into cooked gravy and pour over potatoes, spread with spoon if needed
-1. Bake in oven at 350° covered for 15 minutes, uncover and bake at 375° for 5-10 minutes or until hot &amp; bubbly.
+1. Bake in oven at 350° covered for 15 minutes, uncover and bake at 375° for 5-10 minutes or until hot & bubbly.
 1. Let stand for 10-15 minutes before serving so it doesn&#39;t separate from gravy too much.
-1. Serve &amp; enjoy!! :)
+1. Serve & enjoy!! :)
 1. Makes a lot of servings so this ones best for a big family or a big get together! :)
 1. Ready to serve and ENJOY!